 Here’s what a channel does, in a bid to increase convenience: Operators need to input frequencies all the time in two-way radios.
 Channels work as presets of frequencies that an operator might need.

-What inputting frequencies means is essentially “tuning.”
+What inputting frequencies mean is essentially “tuning.”
 Now, you might know about tuning.
 Here’s a brief overview to brush-up your memory: tuning means setting-up your device (especially the antenna) to capture signals from a particular frequency.
 When you need to get on a separate frequency, you “re-tune” your equipment for that frequency so that you can capture signals on that one, and transmit over that one too.

 Channelizing helps in eradicate the need to tune all the time.
 This is a very important feature that most of the beginners don’t appreciate or understand much about.
-Without channels, you will lose interest in running your own radio system quite quickly.
+Without channels, you will lose interest in running your radio system quite quickly.